 Makoto Shinkai

 I wasn’t an easy child; I struggled growing up.
 I was always pushing boundaries and teeter-tottered on the fringes of good versus bad behaviour.
 In grade one, I experienced bullying firsthand.
 Some of the girls in my class decided to form a “Hate Jennifer” club.
 I had no idea why they did this, and it really made me SAD, CONFUSED, and LONELY.
 How it made me feel back then, always stuck with me.
 The loudness of the hate and how mean kids can be, impacted me more than I was willing to face for many years.
-I was so lucky to have my parents on my side giving me the opportunity to explore and build a love for many things like dance, horseback riding, and finding the fun in one’s life at that age.

 “We cannot become what we want to be by remaining what we are.”